GTA 6 publishers Take-Two cancel games and lay off hundreds to "rationalize" their pipeline

 GTA 6 aside, Take-Two's forthcoming releases include - or have included - a new Borderlands, a new BioShock, and Judas from Ken Levine's studio Ghost Story Games, which features diabolical dentistry and a fast-travelling robot dog.
 It's not clear whether any of these projects are affected by the above "rationalizations", which follow a report that GTA 6's release could slip to 2026.

-Take-Two layoffs are part of a sorry trend, with many thousands of developers losing their jobs over the past year and a bit.
+Take-Two's latest layoffs are part of a sorry trend, with many thousands of developers losing their jobs over the past year and a bit.
 At GDC this year, I spoke to a range of developers, union organisers and lobbyists about how we stop this kind of thing happening again.